Michael Amlung

 Teaching —

-Dr. Amlung’s teaching interests include courses in addictions, behavioral and neuroeconomics, research methods and meta-analytic approaches.
-He is also interested in professional development for faculty and students, including leadership, grant writing, and diversity, equity, and inclusion.
+Dr. Amlung’s teaching interests include courses in addictions, behavioral economics and neuroeconomics, research methods and data analytic approaches.
+He is also interested in professional development for faculty and students, including leadership, grant writing, and graduate student mentorship.

 Selected Publications —